 Boydtown Creek is located on the far south coast of New South Wales.
-The estuary is classed as a small creek with an intermittently closed entrance.
+The estuary is classed as a creek with an entrance that is intermittently open and closed to the ocean.

 Water quality